MKarmanto/Expenses/README.md

 ### General Project

 Most of us want to know where our money goes.
 Here is a tool to keep track of all the expenses.
 You can find test version online at www.matiaskarmanto.com.
+(The server is up at Render.com, so might take a while to start it.
+Be patient :))

 ### Project requirements